TylerB24890/wp-theme-generator/docs/README.md

 ## Changelog

+### V2.3.5 - 1.30.2019
+* Fixed conflicting JS variables -- All localized variables are under the `lexi` namespace.

 ### V2.3.2 - 1.15.2019
 * Fixed bug where some helper functions were being called statically
 * Fixed misc. i18n bugs